umutcanaltin/fpgai_compiler/docs/MEMORY_SEMANTICS_PLAN.md

 - Local storage scales with tile size, not model size.
 - This is the required mode for large-network external DDR execution.

-## Paper claim boundary
+## Current paper claim boundary

 Safe current claim:

-FPGAI materializes embedded weights, DDR-preloaded weights, and URAM-cached weights for inference, and validates generated HLS source, runtime packages, and Vitis HLS reports.
+FPGAI materializes embedded weights, DDR-preloaded weights, and URAM-cached/preloaded weights for inference, and validates generated HLS source, runtime packages, and Vitis HLS reports.

 Not safe current claim: